 Do you ever wonder why you feel guilty about being depressed?
 While you might not explain why you feel guilty and seem trapped in a complex web, journaling will help release the tension.
 It helps you to understand and reframe your thoughts and emotions.
 So when journaling your feelings, consider answering questions like “What’s causing my guilt?” and “What if the reverse were true?”

 When depressed, thoughts tend to spiral downward, and it might not be possible to journal everything.
 Having a meaningful pause when these shameful or guilty thoughts begin can help reduce these depressive symptoms.
-Practicing breathing exercises or guilt-specific meditation is a simple press-pausing technique.
+Practicing breathing exercises or

 4. Talk therapy